methnen/m-chart/README.md

 1. Put the m-chart directory into your plugins directory
 2. Click 'Activate' in the Plugins admin panel
+3. Adjust the M Chart Settings to your preference
+	- WordPress Admin -> Charts -> Settings

 ## Screenshots ##